sictweb/bti425-2020/graded-work/assign2.md

 #### Write a schema class for each collection

 The guidance now is to create a separate source code file for each Mongoose schema class.
 We suggest a naming convention for the source code files, by using a prefix "msc-" (the initials for Mongoose schema class).
+That way, you can tell at a glance the purpose of the source code file.
 For example:
 ```
 msc-student.js
 msc-course.js